Jinzhe Qiushi 金哲秋拾

 Dear friends,

-The painting 《奇物国》Infinite Wonderland from 《十二心地》The Twelve Wonderlands Series I created from 2019-2021 is on view for the Capital City Art Exhibit Roots & Routes from September 15 - November 30, 2024.
-This ink painting is inspired by my mediation and roam with ocean in Dalian, desert in Dunhuang, mountains in Lhasa.
+The painting 《奇物国》/ Infinite Wonderland from 《十二心地》/ The Twelve Wonderlands Series is on view for the Capital City Art Exhibit - Roots & Routes until November 30, 2024.
+This ink painting is inspired by my mediation and roam with ocean in Dalian, desert in Dunhuang, and mountains in Lhasa.
 The exhibition is at the Stanley A. Milner Library on the 2nd floor reading room gallery.
 Click |here| to see the detailed exhibition information.

 The Dragon Folks from my new released artist book One Thousand Fairy Tales was lively performed and collaborated with Jiajia Yong and Yeng Chang for Thousand Faces Festival on July 12th and 13th.
 Click |here| to see the whole live performance.